 In conclusion, we should note that, due to the pandemic and the post-war situation, Armenia is witnessing a decline in purchasing power, a phenomenon that has a big impact on the real estate market.
 Uncertainty toward the future and a resurgence in emigration certainly don’t help either.
 These are creating additional risks and deteriorating the real estate market’s attractiveness.

 State statistics show that prices in AMD have increased, even as sales have gone down, meaning that owning real estate is still a hedge against currency risk.
 More expensive properties (over $100,000) will be harder to sell, leading to downward price pressure at the higher end of the market if sellers remain motivated due to being squeezed financially.
 Meanwhile, prices for 1-3 bedroom apartments, small private homes and business spaces will stay the same or, even possibly, increase..

 The decrease in private construction projects means that, during crisis situations, private companies and banks are not interested in adding investments in this direction.
 Taking into consideration the drastic decrease in the demand for large and expensive property, it’s quite possible that crisis investors will start to emerge in the market, who will seek to purchase these assets at comparably low prices with the aim of reselling them later at a profit.
 The summer 2021 season will be an important bellwether for the medium-term outlook.

 Late last year, Armenia’s national postal carrier announced an increase in prices for international shipments.
-Small businesses have been hit...Read more
+Small businesses have been hit hard.Read more

 Armenia’s parliament recently approved property tax increases that led to a wave of debate and blowback.
-Astghik Karapetyan explains how...Read more
+Astghik Karapetyan explains how the reform is being implemented.Read more